akhil-naidu/curious-lavender/content/pages/index.md

 sections:
   - type: hero_section
     title: Welcome to Leewardslope
+    subtitle: >-
-    subtitle: Leewardslope is an opensource community
+      Leewardslope is an opensource platform for Students, Educators and Organizations
     actions:
       - label: Learn More
         url: /features